🎨

 • Accessibility: Include descriptive alt‑text for all images and attribute external sources.

 • Titles and subheads: Use sentence case for page titles, subheads and button labels.
-Capitalize the names of PickFu products and features (e.g., Head‑To‑Head, Poll Builder).
+Capitalize the names of PickFu products and features (e.g., Click Test, Ranked poll, Survey Builder, AI Insights report).

 • Calls to action: Use clear, action‑oriented verbs such as Preview your poll.
 When referring to buttons or menu selections in copy, use bold uppercase and the > symbol to show navigation.